yash-dhingra/musifre/README.md

 Greetings

-**For HackHeist(Wartex) Judges: Synopsys, Promotion Video & Product Functioning Video are present in Documentation Folder.**
+**For HackHeist(Wartex) Judges: Synopsis, Promotion Video & Product Functioning Video are present in Documentation Folder.**

 **A Star would be appreciated ;)**